6 Ways to Reduce Your Risk of Macular Degeneration

 Macular Degeneration Prevention Tip #2: Know Your Waist-to-Hip Ratio

-People who are obese may have a higher risk of AMD, and they are 32 percent more likely to see the disease progress to more advanced stages, according to a study of more than 31,000 people published in the journal Investigative Ophthalmology & Visual Science.
+People who are obese may have a higher risk of AMD, and they are 32 percent more likely to see progression of the disease to more advanced stages, according to a study of more than 31,000 people published in the journal Investigative Ophthalmology & Visual Science.

 Dropping a few pounds can certainly help, but a review published in the Asia-Pacific Journal of Ophthalmology suggests that waist-to-hip ratio may be more important than weight-loss generally.